pr0m1th3as/ollama-hpp/README.md

 ```

 ### Create Blobs
-Blobs (Binary Large Objects) can be generated from a specified GGUF model.
-The sha256 hash will be automatically computed from the file and sent to the ollama server in the request.
+Blobs (Binary Large Objects) containing model weights can be generated from a specified GGUF model.
+The SHA256 hash will be automatically computed from the file and sent to the ollama server in the request.

 ```C++
 // Create a blob on the ollama server from a GGUF file.
 Example file: